audulus/vger/README.md

 ## Why?

-I was previously using nanovg for Audulus, but it was consuming too much CPU for an immediate mode UI.
-I'd guess that for most workloads, nanovg would be faster and more capable, but for Audulus, vger maintains 60fps while nanovg falls to 30fps on my iPad because of CPU-side path tessellation, and other overhead (vger renders analytically without tessellation, leaning heavily on the fragment shader).
+I was previously using nanovg for Audulus, which was consuming too much CPU for the immediate-mode UI. nanovg is certainly more full featured, but for Audulus, vger maintains 120fps while nanovg falls to 30fps on my 120Hz iPad because of CPU-side path tessellation, and other overhead. vger renders analytically without tessellation, leaning heavily on the fragment shader.

 vger isn't cross-platform (just iOS and macOS), but the API is simple enough that it could be ported fairly easily.
 If Audulus goes cross-platform again, I will port vger to vulkan or wgpu.